Ekka Dokka

 Ekka Dokka is a medical drama television series that premiered on Bengali general entertainment channel Star Jalsha from 18 July 2022.
-The show is produced by Magic Moments Motion Pictures.
-The show has Saptarshi Maulik, Sonamoni Saha, Pratik Sen, Aparajita Ghosh Das, Sudip Mukherjee and many other popular actors.
+Produced by Magic Moments Motion Pictures, the show has an ensemble cast consisting of Saptarshi Maulik, Sonamoni Saha, Pratik Sen, Aparajita Ghosh Das and Sudip Mukherjee.

 Plot

 Pokhraj Sengupta (Saptarshi Maulik) and Radhika Majumdar (Sonamoni Saha) are medical students at the college & hospital managed by the Sengupta family.
 Radhika and Pokhraj are childhood friends and classmates who are extremely competitive in studies.
 They do not miss an opportunity to belittle each other, influenced by the acrimony between their respective families.
 In reality, Pokhraj and Radhika love each other from childhood but the inharmonious relationship between their respective families makes them wary to admit it as well as creates several misunderstandings between the two.

 A conspiracy sets off a chain reaction of events and incidents.
 Circumstances influence Radhika to intentionally marry Pokhraj that ultimately leads to a divorce.
 Lack of maturity and communication make way for continued accusations and misunderstandings that influences Radhika's decision to pursue her internship at an alternate hospital under the guidance of Dr Anirban Guha (Pratik Sen).
 Dr. Guha is a highly respected doctor, but he is also feared by many for his caustic personality.